bradley-rose/Nornir-DeviceBackup/README.md

 ## What happens once `deviceBackup.py` is called?
 ### Summary
-1. Identifies all hosts (statically defined, DNA Centre inventory, IPAM inventory)
+1. Identifies all hosts (statically defined, Netbox)
 2. SSH's into each device, performs a `show run`
 3. Outputs the result to a text file on a remote directory
 4. Performs a `git commit` to version control the directory.

 ### Details
-1. Calls upon `Functions/obtainDynamicHosts.py`, which obtains hosts from a variety of locations and formats these findings into a YAML-formatted file for the rest of the script to rely upon:
+1. Calls upon `Functions/obtainDynamicHosts.py`, which obtains hosts from Netbox and formats the hosts into a YAML-formatted file for the rest of the script to rely upon:
    1. Reads in `Inventory/staticHosts.yaml`.
 These are statically defined hosts that require special handling.
 These hosts and their associated properties take the highest priority.
 Reasons to include a host in the static file may include:
       1. Non-standard credentials (local auth)
       2. Non-standard device sub-type (Switch (IOS/IOS-XE vs. Nexus Switch (NXOS))
-   2. Sends a query to DNA Center for a list of all switches, routers, voice gateways, and WLCs within its inventory.
-      1. If the host is found in the previously obtained `staticHosts.yaml` file, then the static entry takes precedence.
-   3. Sends a query to phpIPAM for a list of all switches, routers, **firewalls**, voice gateways, and WLCs within its inventory.
-      1. Of note, DNA Centre doesn't have any firewalls within its inventory, and as such, those have been added to the phpIPAM inventory.
-      2. Once again, if the host is found in either of the two previous methods, they take precedence.
-IPAM is the lowest precedence inventory.
+   2. Calls to Netbox based on what's defined in `obtainDynamicHosts.py`.
+You, as the user, will have to define this operation as it pertains to your Netbox environment.
+Have a read through the [Pynetbox readthedocs](https://readthedocs.org/projects/pynetbox/) for some guidance.
-2. Instantiates the Nornir framework.
+2. Initializes the Nornir framework.
 This reads in the recently created `Inventory/hosts.yaml` file containing the hosts identified in the previous step.
 3. Decrypts any provided credentials with `Functions/decryption.py` and `Functions/Hosts Encryption Key.txt`.
 4. Log into each device via SSH using the Netmiko framework.
-   1. Our devices don't have HTTP enabled on them as of yet, so NAPALM and other API-based automation frameworks are out of the picture.
+   1. My devices don't have HTTP enabled on them as of yet, so NAPALM and other API-based automation frameworks are out of the picture.
    2. Netmiko is an automation framework that utilizes SSH for its actions.
 5. Calls a `show run` as appropriate for each type of device.
-6. Outputs the result to a text file at `/mnt/configs/`, which is an SMB/CIFS-mountpoint for the enterprise file store where our configs live.
+6. Outputs the result to a text file at `/mnt/configs/`, which is an SMB/CIFS-mountpoint for the enterprise file store where my configs live.
 7. Performs a `git commit` on all relevant directories to version control the backups.

 ## How are credentials provided?